tsirlucas/nightwatch-xhr/README.md

 The function expects these parameters:
 * urlPattern - a regex match for url pattern, will only listen to urls matching this, use '' for all urls.
 * timeout - well, timeout
-* callback - use this to assert the request after it completes

 ### waitForNextXHR:
 ```javascript